puppetlabs/puppet-docs/source/pe/3.2/quick_start.markdown

 [console_cert]: ./console_accessing.html#accepting-the-consoles-certificate

 During installation, the agent node contacted the puppet master and requested a certificate.
-To add the agent node to the deployment, you'll need to **approve its request on the puppet master.** This is most easily done via the console.
+To add the agent node to the deployment, you'll need to **approve its request on the puppet master**.
+This is most easily done via the console.

-* **On your control workstation,** open a web browser and point it to https://master.example.com.
+* **On your control workstation**, open a web browser and point it to https://master.example.com.
 * You will receive a warning about an untrusted certificate.
-This is because _you_ were the signing authority for the console's certificate, and your Puppet Enterprise deployment is not known to the major browser vendors as a valid signing authority. **Ignore the warning and accept the certificate.** The steps to do this vary by browser; [see here][console_cert] for detailed steps for the major web browsers.
+This is because _you_ were the signing authority for the console's certificate, and your Puppet Enterprise deployment is not known to the major browser vendors as a valid signing authority. **Ignore the warning and accept the certificate**.
+The steps to do this vary by browser; [see here][console_cert] for detailed steps for the major web browsers.
 * Next, you will see a login screen for the console. **Log in** with the email address and password you provided when installing the puppet master.

 ![The console login screen](./images/quick/login.png)